 Cutting and other non-suicidal self-harm behaviors are signs of situations in need of immediate attention.
 School counselors are often among the first to become aware of these behaviors and have an opportunity to respond quickly and effectively.
 Robyn from Mental Fills, Laura from Social Emotional Workshop, and Carol Miller, The Middle School Counselor share some tips from their experiences.
 Please check out the links at the bottom of this post for additional best practices.
 Read More »

-There are so many wonderful aspects to being a school counselor; however, handling student crises can be a large and emotionally draining part of the school counselor’s job.
+There are so many wonderful aspects of being a school counselor; however, handling student crises can be a large and emotionally draining part of the school counselor’s job.
 As a result, it is important to have clear and effective protocols in place to handle a student crisis.
 Suicide prevention is another crucial part of every school counseling program and effective prevention strategies can help a school minimize the number of student crises that occur.

 I feel prepared and confident with these 5 effective steps to handle a student crisis.
 Read More »